uvarc/courses/workshops/cli/README.md

 ## Navigating the file system

 Learn your way around without feeling stuck.
-These commands help you change directories and view their content.
+These commands help you change directories and view their contents.

 List files/folders in a directory: